-Mr. Gayner, age 48, is Executive Vice President and Chief Investment Officer of Markel Corporation, a publicly traded insurance holding company headquartered in Glen Allen, Virginia.
-Mr. Gayner was elected a Director of the Company in January 2007 and is a member of the Audit and Finance Committees.
+Mr. Gayner, age 49, is President and Chief Investment Officer of Markel Corporation, a publicly traded insurance holding company headquartered in Glen Allen, Virginia.
+Mr. Gayner was elected a Director of the Company in January 2007 and is Chairman of the Audit Committee and a member of the Finance Committee.
 Since 1990, he has served as President of Markel Gayner Asset Management; he served as a Director of Markel Corporation from 1998 to 2003.
 Previously, he had been a certified public accountant at PricewaterhouseCoopers LLP and a Vice President of Davenport & Company of Virginia.
 Mr. Gayner serves on the Board of Directors of Colfax Corporation, The Davis Funds and the Community Foundation of Richmond.
 Mr. Gayner brings to the Board the leadership, management oversight and financial skills gained in his role as a senior manager and Director of Markel Corporation.
 Through his educational background and experience as a senior officer of an asset management firm, Mr. Gayner has significant experience in public company financial reporting, accounting and financial control matters, as well as experience in the analysis of strategic investment opportunities.